Minim, Martap

 Minim (or Minim II, or Menim) is a village in the commune of Martap, in the department of Vina, in the Adamawa Region, Cameroon.
 The village contains Cameroon's main source of bauxite.

 Population

 In 1967, Minim contained 90 inhabitants, mostly from the Kaka ethnic group.
 In the 2005 census, the settlement contained 432 people.

 Economy

 Along with Ngaoundal, Minim is part of a large project to mine the bauxite of the Adamawa Plateau.
 Covering an area of 1000 km2, the deposit represents an important component of the Adamawa plateau and the gentle slopes which surround it make it easy to access.

 Studies of feasibility and environmental impact were carried out and a mining development plan was completed in May 2016.
 Financing for the construction of a facility for refining the bauxite into aluminium and for transport infrastructure is still outstanding.

+The metre gauge railway line and many of its bridges are being upgraded.